-In ChronOS, to trap the real-time scheduling events we monitor the following syscalls: \\NR\nanosleep, \\NR\do\rt\seg and \\NR\set\scheduler.
+In ChronOS, to trap the real-time scheduling events we monitor the following syscalls: NR_nanosleep, NR_do_rt_seg and NR_set_scheduler.
 (We already described ChronOS internals and how an application should be written in Section III.)
 Removing the latter the other two syscalls are heavily used in real-time: they are called for each (periodic) job.
-Specifically the syscall \\NR\do\rt\seg is called at the release and completion of each job.
+Specifically the syscall NR_do_rt_seg is called at the release and completion of each job.

 The information carried by these events can be used by the scheduling algorithm in the hypervisor to better allocate CPU time to the guests.
 However the event per se is not enough, its arguments, that are carrying the real-time characterization of the segment, must be extracted from the syscall context.
-Therefore, in the ChronOS plugin, for begin\rtseg as an example, we extract from the virtual CPU registers its arguments (tid, priority, utility, deadline, period and worst case execution time) that are located at the address stored in the rsi register.
-Such information, augmented with the entity triggering the event, i.e. the task\struct pointer of the current thread in Linux, is passed to the hypervisor scheduler (ChronOS in our setup).
+Therefore, in the ChronOS plugin, for begin_rtseg as an example, we extract from the virtual CPU registers its arguments (tid, priority, utility, deadline, period and wcet) that are located at the address stored in the rsi register.
+Such information, augmented with the entity triggering the event, i.e. the task_struct pointer of the current thread in Linux, is passed to the hypervisor scheduler (ChronOS in our setup).
 Because these features are OS ABI dependent we implemented them in the plugin.

 As stated in Section I this work does not contribute any scheduling algorithm.
 Nevertheless with the information gathered by introspecting the guest OSes, new scheduling algorithms can be implemented in the hypervisor in order to meet real-time properties contracted in the guest software stack.
 These new algorithms can be based on hierarchical scheduling theory as introduced in Section II.
-Contrary to existing solutions, like RT-Xen [2], KairosVM enables a scheduling algorithm to get informed when tasks finish their execution earlier than expected or when new tasks arrive, fostering dynamic decisions.
+Contrary to existing solutions, like RT-Xen [1], KairosVM enables a scheduling algorithm to get informed when tasks finish their execution earlier than expected or when new tasks arrive, fostering dynamic decisions.